Office of the Dean & Academic Affairs

 DR. DENISE A. SEACHRIST

-Denise A. Seachrist, Ph.D., accepted her appointment as the dean and chief administrative officer of Kent State University at Stark in North Canton, Ohio, on February 1, 2016.
+Denise A. Seachrist, Ph.D., accepted her appointment as the dean and chief administrative officer of Kent State University at Stark on Feb.
+1, 2016.
 She previously served as the interim dean for Kent State Stark, a position she began on July 1, 2014.
 The Stark Campus is Kent State University’s largest regional campus and the only public university in Stark County.

-Prior to coming to Kent State Stark, Seachrist was the director of Kent State University’s Hugh A. Glauser School of Music since 2008.
-She previously served as interim associate provost, interim dean for Academic and Student Services, Regional Campuses and interim assistant dean of Kent State University at Trumbull.
+Prior to coming to Kent State Stark, Seachrist was the director of Kent State University’s Hugh A. Glauser School of Music, a position she held since 2008.
+She previously served as interim associate provost, interim dean for Academic and Student Services for the Regional Campuses, and interim assistant dean of Kent State University at Trumbull.

 Seachrist, who holds the rank of professor, has been recognized for her stellar career as a faculty member and administrator.
 She is the recipient of the Communal Studies Association Distinguished Service Award and the Heidelberg University Career Excellence Award.
 She is also a member of the inaugural class of the Crestview Local School District Distinguished Alumni Hall of Fame.

 Active in the Stark County community, Seachrist currently holds board positions with the United Way of Greater Stark County and Women’s Impact.
 She previously served on the boards of the Canton Symphony, ArtsinStark, and the Canton Regional Chamber of Commerce, and she serves on the Executive Leadership Team of the Stark County Heart Walk campaign.